farahfarizi24/Cycle-Test/README.md

 # Route-recall + Landmarks Cycle Test

 An Android application designed and developed to assess a user's ability to recall routes after watching a video of a bicycle ride.
 There are two language modes: English and German.
+Application stores user performance data in a CSV file that can be accessed from the internal folder of the device.
 The evaluation consists of two tasks: the Landmark Test and the Route Test.

 * **Landmark Test**, the user must select from a range of images the landmarks they encountered in the video.
 * **Route-recall Test**, the video is replayed, and the user must choose the correct turns taken by the cyclist.